California Consumer Protection Act (CCPA)

 Covered businesses that collect, transfer and sell personal information must:

 - Be transparent about their data handling practices through privacy notices before, or at the point of data collection;

 - Support consumer rights to access, deletion and portability;

 - Allow consumers to opt out of the “sale” of their personal information; and

 - Ensure that consumers are not discriminated against for exercising their rights under the CCPA.

-The California Attorney General will enforce the CCPA beginning July 1, 2020.
-Consumers will also have a private right of action in the event of a data breach if companies fail to adequately protect their personal information under the requirements of the CCPA.
+The California Attorney General began enforcement of the CCPA on July 1, 2020.
+Consumers also have a private right of action in the event of a data breach if companies fail to adequately protect their personal information under the requirements of the CCPA.